 The origins date back to 1994 when the U.S. Congress passed the Native American Veterans’ Memorial Establishment Act which authorized the NMAI to create a memorial.
 The law was amended in 2013 to allow for placement of the memorial on the grounds of the museum and paving the way for the design and construction process to begin.
 The memorial was built thanks to dozens of individuals, organizations, and Native nations who sponsored the project, including the SMSC.

 The NMAI held a virtual celebration in honor of the memorial’s completion back in 2020.
-An in-person dedication ceremony is set to take place this month on Veterans Day, November 11, 2022.
+An in-person dedication ceremony took place on Veterans Day, November 11, 2022.